Umina is a coastal village on the Central Coast, New South Wales, Australia.

 Have a beer at the Boathouse Hotel Patonga while enjoying the ocean views.

-Pearl Beach is located south of Umina Beach.
+Pearl Beach is located south of Umina Beach, an 8-minute drive.

-The southern end of the beach is protected and calm, perfect for families, and there's an ocean pool.
+The beach's southern end is protected and calm, perfect for families.
+You can also enjoy a swim in the ocean pool.

-Ettalong Beach is located northeast of Umina Beach.
+Ettalong Beach is located northeast of Umina Beach, a mere 5-minute drive away.

-Kids will also enjoy the small playground on the shore, and adults will enjoy eating at The Box on the Water.
+Young children like playing in the small playground near the shore, while adults enjoy eating at The Box on the Water.

 Walk from Umina Beach to Ettalong Beach if you like long walks on the beach.
 The beach stretches unbroken for 4 kilometres.